CHughes13/JET-restaurant-data/README.md

 ### Features Left to Implement
-Using the MoSCoW method, it was determined that these features weren't essential to create a MVP but are more "should-have" and "could-have".
-Due to time constraintents these features were left out, but they would make great additions to the application in the future.
+Using the MoSCoW method, it was determined that these features either weren't essential to create a MVP and/or due to time constraints these features were left out, but they would make great additions to the application in the future.

 - **Sorting**: Sort results by rating or name.
 - **Pagination**: To show more than just the first 10 restaurants.
 - **Filters**: The ability to filter restaurants based on cuisine or rating.
 - **Loading indicator**: A simple animation that lets the user know the search is in progress.
 - **Map integration** To show the locations of the restaurants on a map (better for user).
 - **Back to top button**: Quality of life feature.
-Saves having to scroll - a small issue, but annoying nonetheless.
+Saves having to scroll.

 [Back to top](#)